 At this stage, we can study the client’s major business goals, motivation and scope of the project, learn what stakeholders know about their users, competitors, market situation.

-As a result, conducting one or more interviews enables better understanding of the client’s goals, future system users, infrastructure and market environment, as well as technological capabilities.
+As a result, conducting one or more interviews enables a better understanding of the client’s goals, future system users, infrastructure and market environment, as well as technological capabilities.

 At this stage, we create a list of existing and potential competitors, both direct and indirect ones.
-For this purpose, we use the data from stakeholder interviews, online search and keyword analysis, “zoom out” to related markets for similar solutions.
-Then, we define assessment criteria and perform the analysis of the competitors’ systems - consider main and domain-specific features, systems’ strengths and weaknesses, content, brand-related and technical aspects, user journeys.
+For this purpose, we use the data from stakeholder interviews, online search and keyword analysis, “zoom-out” to related markets for similar solutions.
+Then, we define assessment criteria and perform the analysis of the competitors’ systems — consider main and domain-specific features, systems’ strengths and weaknesses, content, brand-related and technical aspects, user journeys.

-The goal of competitive analysis is not to copy any of the competitors’ concepts.
+The goal of a competitive analysis is not to copy any of the competitors’ concepts.
 On the contrary, after evaluating a wide range of existing solutions, we focus on the client’s unique proposition and help enhance the system’s strong points.
 Moreover, this business analysis technique allows to avoid the repetition of the others’ UX mistakes.

-Domain basic knowledge gathering
+Domain knowledge gathering

 In particular, an IT business analyst studies functional domain specifics, for example, how things work in a certain field — finances, eCommerce, hospitality, etc. At the same time, a tech-savvy analyst gathers data on technical domain specifics — what technologies, frameworks, platforms, data solutions and other digital tools are typically used in a certain industry.

-As a result, this information allows to better articulate requirements and choose relevant tools and services for the future system development.
+As a result, this information allows to better articulate requirements and choose relevant tools and services for future system development.

 Modern web and mobile systems are often integrated with Google Analytics or similar tools able to collect and store valuable user interaction data.
 Analyzing this data is the right way to identify the faults in user experience and design, find unused or misused features, discover the dead ends in user journeys.